 The road trip is a rite of passage every driver eventually must take on.
 It might be a long and winding business trip, a meander across the country on a family adventure or anything in between.
 Whatever the reason, you will want a reliable car for your next road trip to ensure everything runs smoothly and everyone has a great time, even if you are the only one on the road.

 For some, this means finally taking the leap and purchasing a new or pre-owned vehicle.
-Knowing what to look for – and look out for – can make the difference between stalling on the streets of Manhattan and pulling into the park at the Grand Canyon.
+Knowing what to look for and what to look out for can make the difference between stalling on the streets of Manhattan and pulling into the park at the Grand Canyon.

 Read Reviews